leandrocp/leandrocp.com.br/_posts/2018-05-17-elixir-quick-reference-for-debugging-techniques.md

 ## IEx.pry

-But it can be very tedious and be limiting to debug with just data inspection likeIO.inspect or apex, that's when [IEx.pry/0](https://hexdocs.pm/iex/IEx.html#pry/0) comes at hand because it allows you to pry into the current code.
+But it can be very tedious and limiting to debug with just data inspection like `IO.inspect` or `apex`, that's when [IEx.pry/0](https://hexdocs.pm/iex/IEx.html#pry/0) comes at hand because it allows you to pry into the current code.
 Put the following code at the line you want to pry:

 ```elixir
 def some_fun(a, b, c) do